utshomax/postman-docs/src/pages/docs/sending-requests/requests.md

 > Postman will automatically add `http://` to the start of your URL if you don't specify a protocol.

-You can optionally enter _query_ parameters into the URL field, or you can [enter them in the Params tab](#sending-parameters).
-If your request uses _path_ parameters, [you can enter them directly into the URL field](#sending-parameters).
+You can optionally enter _query_ parameters into the URL field, or you can enter them in the Params tab.
+If your request uses _path_ parameters, you can enter them directly into the URL field.
+To learn more, see [Sending parameters](#sending-parameters)
+.
 > You can use [next generation URL encoding](#encoding-your-request-urls) in your requests.

 ### Selecting request methods